Nigeria

 Risk Level: Current Crisis

-Attacks by armed bandit groups, as well as continued violence by Boko Haram and the Islamic State in West Africa, leave civilians in Nigeria at risk of mass atrocity crimes.
+Attacks by armed bandit groups, as well as intensified violence by Boko Haram and the Islamic State in West Africa, leave civilians in Nigeria at risk of atrocity crimes.

 BACKGROUND:

-During counterterrorism operations, Nigerian security forces have reportedly committed human rights violations and used excessive force, including extrajudicial killings, rape, torture and arbitrary detentions against suspected Boko Haram and ISWA members, as well as civilians.
-The Nigerian military has allegedly run a secret, systematic and illegal abortion program in Adamawa, Borno and Yobe states that has terminated at least 10,000 pregnancies since 2013, according to an investigation by Reuters.
+During counterterrorism operations, Nigerian security forces have reportedly committed human rights violations and used excessive force, including extrajudicial killings, rape, torture and arbitrary detentions against civilians and suspected Boko Haram and ISWAP members.
+The Nigerian military has allegedly run a secret, systematic and illegal abortion program in Adamawa, Borno and Yobe states that terminated at least 10,000 pregnancies between 2013 and 2022, according to an investigation by Reuters.
 Many of the women and girls in the abortion program had been kidnapped, forcibly married, beaten and repeatedly raped by members of Boko Haram.
+The Nigerian military has denied the findings of the report, and the National Human Rights Commission issued a report claiming they had found “no evidence” of the program.

 RECENT DEVELOPMENTS: